-WIVA students in grades K–5 take courses in all core subjects—English, math, science, history, and art—as well as self-guided elective courses in world languages, starting in grade 3, or music.
-Coursework is a mix of online and hands-on work, which caters to a wide variety of learning styles.
-Unit and course assessments are built in to each subject, and easy-to-use online planning and progress tools keep you and your student on track.
+WIVA students in grades K–5 take teacher-instructed courses in all core subjects - English, math, science, and history.
+Art - is a self-guided course for all students.
+Elective courses in world languages or music are offered dependent upon age and readiness Coursework is a mix of online and hands-on work, which caters to a wide variety of learning styles.
+Formative and summative work are part of each core subject, and easy-to-use online planning and progress tools keep you and your student on track.

 WIVA provides an extensive support system to parents and students.
 In grades K–5, working closely with the teacher, the parent (or other responsible adult) serves as a "Learning Coach" to the child, helping to facilitate his or her progress and working to modify the pace and schedule as needed.

 Parent/Learning Coach involvement is critical for the success of the student and may vary per child and grade level.
 The initial 4–8 weeks can be intensive, as families settle into a routine.

 - Grades K–2: Parent/Learning Coach daily involvement is critical and approximately 100% of the school day

 - Grades 3–5: Students begin to have increased independence, but Parent/Learning Coach involvement is essential for about 70–80% of the school day.